A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

+\textbf{Finer Feedback Granularities.} Standard DPO applies feedback at the instance level, treating an entire response as an action.
+However, this holistic feedback lacks the fine-grained credit assignment, e.g., identifying localized errors in long reasoning chains.
+Recognizing that DPO can be theoretically mapped to a token-level MDP~\mbox{\cite{rafailov2024rqlanguagemodel}}, subsequent works have sought to provide denser supervision.
+Step-DPO~\mbox{\cite{lai2024stepdpostepwisepreferenceoptimization}} shifts the optimization unit from the whole response to an individual reasoning step, providing step-level feedback that precisely targets the first erroneous action.
+Furthermore, in token-level feedback, TDPO~\mbox{\cite{zeng2024tokenleveldirectpreferenceoptimization}} applies per-token KL divergence constraints to improve localized alignment.
+Acknowledging that token importance fluctuates, TI-DPO~\mbox{\cite{yang2026tokenimportance}} introduces a hybrid weighting mechanism, namely gradient attribution and a Gaussian prior, to quantify token significance, while cDPO~\mbox{\cite{lin2024critical}} delivers targeted feedback by applying dynamic penalty weights exclusively to critical negative tokens.

+\textbf{Dynamic and Hybrid Feedback Signals.} The standard DPO feedback solely penalizes the relative reward difference between two responses, which empirically causes the absolute likelihood of chosen responses to decrease over training~\mbox{\cite{pal2024smaug, rafailov2024rqlanguagemodel}}.
+To correct this, recent works have transformed the feedback mechanism from purely relative to a hybrid signal.
+Several works~\mbox{\cite{pang2024iterativereasoningpreferenceoptimization,yuan2023rrhfrankresponsesalign,xu2024contrastive}} blend the relative preference reward with absolute feedback by adding a negative log-likelihood (NLL) or behavior cloning (BC) regularizer, forcing the model to increase the probability of preferred data.
+Furthermore, beyond static, pre-collected human feedback, recent methodologies have pioneered dynamic feedback generation via self-play and Nash learning~\mbox{\cite{wu2024selfplaypreferenceoptimizationlanguage,rosset2024directnashoptimizationteaching,munos2024nashlearninghumanfeedback}}.
+For example, SPIN~\mbox{\cite{chen2024self}} formulates alignment as a two-player game where the model derives iterative, self-generated feedback by continuously competing against its own past generations, effectively eliminating external static reward models and preference data.

-\textbf{RQ2: Effect of Different Feedback.} RLHF leverages point-wise reward from the reward model to optimize the policy model, as well DPO uses point-wise reward and pair-wise preference data since it's derived from RLHF.
+\del{\textbf{RQ2: Effect of Different Feedback.} RLHF leverages point-wise rewards from the reward model to optimize the policy model, whereas DPO uses point-wise rewards and pair-wise preference data, since it's derived from RLHF.
 However, some studies employ other forms of feedback (e.g. List-wise, Binary, Step-wise, Token-wise, etc) as the reward signal for optimization.

-~\cite{dong2023raftrewardrankedfinetuning} proposed a reward ranked fine-tuning method to explore the list-wise feedback.
+Dong~\etal~\cite{dong2023raft} proposed a reward ranked fine-tuning method to explore the list-wise feedback.
 The core idea of RAFT is that the model iteratively learns from the induced best-of-K policy ~\cite{nakano2022webgptbrowserassistedquestionansweringhuman,cobbe2021gsm8k}, which samples K responses and selects the one with the highest reward as the final output.
 Then the model is fine-tuned on the optimal responses.

 Rank Responses to align Human Feedback (RRHF) ~\cite{yuan2023rrhfrankresponsesalign} fully exploited rank from human annotators or reward models by combining a modified rank loss with SFT loss.
 To avoid explicit reward model, they take length-normalized conditional log probability of responses under policy model $\pi_\theta$ as reward score.
 The core idea is to let the policy model $\pi_\theta$ give larger probabilities for better responses and give smaller probabilities for worse responses.